-- Has diarrhea or a skin rash or is vomiting or crying inconsolably.
+- Has diarrhea or a skin rash or is vomiting or crying and can't be consoled.
 Your baby may have developed a cow's milk intolerance or food allergy.

-- Has gas, bloating, cramps, and/or diarrhea after drinking milk or eating dairy products.
+- Has gas, bloating, cramps, or diarrhea after drinking milk or eating dairy products.
 Your baby may have lactose intolerance.

 - Has dark areas on the teeth or other signs of tooth decay.

 Clinical Review Board: All Healthwise education is reviewed by a team that includes physicians, nurses, advanced practitioners, registered dieticians, and other healthcare professionals.